Where can lead be found in the environment?

 How does lead poison?

 Lead is a potentially deadly toxin that damages internal organs of the body and can impact all animals, including humans.
 For both birds and people, lead must be eaten (ingested) or lead particles or fumes inhaled to elevate lead levels to cause poisoning.
 Examples of how people can ingest lead include eating paint chips, inhaling paint fumes and paint dust, eating wildlife harvested with lead shot or lead slugs.
 Stomach acid breaks down lead and then lead is absorbed into the blood stream.
 Fine particles and fumes that are inhaled are absorbed into the bloodstream through the lungs.
+Learn more about the physiology of lead from the Agency for Toxic Substances & Disease Registry (a part of the Centers for Disease Control) in this section of a medical education course!
+(343 KB PDF)

 Primary lead exposure in animals is caused by the animal eating lead directly, mistaking it for food or grit.
 Secondary lead exposure in animals comes from the animal eating another animal that contains lead.
 This prey animal either swallowed lead or has lead shot/slug embedded in it.